-Disrespecting LGBTI identity.
-A unique form of elder abuse
+Disrespecting LGBTI identity – A unique form of elder abuse

-Samantha Edmonds, Ageing with Pride
+Samantha Edmonds, Ageing With Pride, Australia

 Over the past decade there has been an increasing recognition of the abuse of older people as an issue that needs to be responded to in its own right.
 Elder abuse occurs within the context of ageism and a complex intersection of individual, relational, societal and community attitudes and factors.
 There is no one type of older person that is potentially at risk from elder abuse and there is no one person that is likely to cause the harm.
 It cuts across the whole of society and across all relationships and social groups.
 International indicators suggest that between 2% – 14% of older people experience elder abuse each year.

 Elder abuse can take many forms from physical or sexual abuse, to controlling an older person’s finances and threatening to restrict their access to family and friends.
 However, lesbian, gay, bisexual, trans and gender diverse and intersex (LGBTI) older people can face very specific forms of elder abuse including discrimination, mis-gendering and restriction of their sexuality or gender identity.
 Often this type of abuse is not perceived as elder abuse by LGBTI older people themselves let alone government and/or aged/health care providers.
 In addition, there is a cumulative impact on the health and wellbeing of the older person as a result of a lifetime of experiencing discrimination, which continues into their older age.